-This memo provides a summary of the new Canadian Anti-Spam Legislation (“CASL”), which came into effect July 1, 2014.
-As of July 1, Providence has reviewed and determined the nature and purpose of all outgoing electronic communications, primarily to ascertain if they are related to Providence’s core activities or fall within one of the 4 exemptions, or may be viewed as commercial, in which case further analysis has been taken.
+This memo provides a summary of the Canadian Anti-Spam Legislation (“CASL”), which came into effect July 1, 2014.
+Providence has reviewed and determined the nature and purpose of all outgoing electronic communications, primarily to ascertain if they are related to Providence’s core activities or fall within one of the four exemptions, or may be viewed as commercial, in which case further analysis has been taken.

 The Canadian Anti-Spam Legislation (CASL)

 The Canadian Anti-Spam Legislation (CASL) regulates the sending of commercial electronic messages (CEMs).
 The law took effect on July 1, 2014 and prevents the distribution of commercial messages sent through electronic means, such as emails, newsletters, text messages, and direct messaging on social media.
 The new law also requires that all electronic messages clearly identify the sender and include an unsubscribe option.
 The legislation requires that you must have permission before you communicate electronically with an individual to send a Commercial Electronic Message (CEM).

 A CEM is defined as commercial if it encourages participation in a commercial activity.
 The term commercial activity means any activity that is of commercial nature, whether or not the person who carries out the activity expects a profit.

 Providence is of the opinion that electronic communications relating to its core educational activities, broadly defined, are not “of a commercial character”.
 Thus, CASL does not regulate communications pertaining to our core educational activities.
 Our core activities relate to education in all its many-faceted aspects, and to the maintenance of an educational community.
 Thus, the new law will not regulate our communications with: